Integrating CAP and Carousel

 How Do I Set Up a Bulletin for CAP?

 We need to have these bulletins pre-created for our various incoming CAP messages.
 For our purposes, we will assume that we only want to create a general purpose bulletin to be triggered in the event that an incoming CAP message is received.
 If your scenario is more complex, then repeat these steps for each variety of incoming CAP message.
+Please note - Due to the nature of CAP, Only Standard Template/Text based bulletins are triggered using CAP.

 Create a New Bulletin from a Template